MMRLApp/MMRLApp.github.io/docs/en/guide/text-formatting.md

 - Styles are applied segment by segment.
 When a tag is encountered, the style it defines (e.g., `currentColor`, `isBold`) is set and applied to subsequent text until another relevant tag changes it or the string ends.
 - There isn't explicit "closing" tag logic like `[/bold]`.
 Instead, a new tag like `[color=green]` would change the current color from whatever it was previously.
 For boolean styles like `bold`, `italic`, `underline`, the provided Kotlin code currently only sets them to `true`.
 To turn them _off_, you would need to modify the parsing logic to handle specific "off" tags (e.g., `[bold=false]`) or a general reset tag if that functionality is desired.
 The current parser only activates these styles.

 For the shell script, the `sed` command simply removes any recognized tag pattern.
 It does not interpret nesting or apply styles.
+The same applies to how an application might parse the `config.json`'s `description` field – it would depend on its specific parsing implementation, but would likely follow the Jetpack Compose behavior if aiming for consistency.